chadsansing/airlock-campaign/gm-resources/session-planning/session-1.md

 ### Outcome(s)

-- If the hauler is convicned to stand down, Illyum can pay the contracted price for its shipment.
+- If the hauler is convinced to stand down, Illyum can pay the contracted price for its shipment.
 - If the hauler is disabled, Illyum can recover its cargo and pay the contracted price.
 - If the hauler is destroyed, the shipment is lost.
 A fragment of it can be scaveneged from space.
 - If the hauler escapes, the shipment is lost.